 On a show of hands every holder of Shares present at a meeting in person or by proxy, was entitled to one vote, and upon a poll each Share was entitled to one vote.

-The Company had a limited amount of authorised share capital of HK\$200,000,000.
+The Company had authorised share capital of HK\$200,000,000.

 (c) Options